TypQxQ/kTAMV/readme.md

 - `KTAMV_SIMPLE_NOZZLE_POSITION`, checks if a nozzle is detected in the current nozzle cam image and reports whether it is found.
 The printer will not move.

 !!! !!! !!! !!! !!!
-This is alpha software and only meant for advanced users!
+This software is only meant for advanced users!
 Please only use while supervising your printer, may produce unexpected results, be ready to hit 'emergency stop' at any time!